 - Environmental tools that meet the fast-paced demands of the product design process

 - Compliance with local, national, and international environmental regulations

 - Building certification

 - Increase competitiveness through chemical improvements and innovation

 - Water footprint

-- Informs improvements in social determinants of health (SDOH) with manufacturing plant data on emissions and disability-adjusted life years (DALY).
+- Research and improvements in the social determinants of health (SDOH) with manufacturing plant data on emissions and disability-adjusted life years (DALY)

 - Quantify the environmental pollutant origins affecting nearly one billion people globally with chronic diseases

 - Research on ways in which maternal fetal health is impacted by exposure to environmental pollutants